fujihack/fujihack/README.md

 ![img](https://danielc.dev/filedump/IMG_0010.JPG)

-Remember that updating to custom firmware files is
-very dangerous.
-I'm a Canon DSLR user.
-I'm just hacking
-Fujifilm cameras for fun.

 And remember...
 **If you break it, you get to keep both pieces.**

-Copyright 2021-2022 FujiHack by Cook Board Company LLC and contributors FujiHack is licenced under the GNU General Public License v3.0
+Copyright 2021-2022 FujiHack by Cook Board Company LLC and contributors
+FujiHack is licenced under the GNU General Public License v3.0